fotonick/faster_unicode_symbol_search/README.md

 Installation
 ------------

-Fuss is a workflow for [Alfred 4](https://www.alfredapp.com/), a powerful and extensible launcher for macOS.
-Install Alfred, then open the [latest fuss workflow release](<https://github.com/fotonick/faster_unicode_symbol_search/releases/latest>).
+Fuss is a workflow for [Alfred 5](https://www.alfredapp.com/), a powerful and extensible launcher for macOS.
+Install Alfred, buy the Powerpack (required to import workflows), then open the [latest fuss workflow release](<https://github.com/fotonick/faster_unicode_symbol_search/releases/latest>).

+Because I have not gone through Apple's (non-free) developer signing process, macOS will forbid you running the `fuss` executable.
+You can whitelist it by:

+1. In the Alfred Workflow list, right-click on the Faster Unicode Symbol Search and select Open in Finder.
+2. In the Finder window that pops up, right-click on the `fuss` executable and select Open.
+This will give you the same scary popup as before, but now you have an Open Anyway option.
+3. Select Open Anyway and authenticate when prompted.

+If you don't trust my release, examine the source code of this repository and build it yourself with the instructions further below.
+Yay, open source.

 Usage
 -----